awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/5_Utilize_Data.md

 ### AWS Budgets into Cost Dashboard

 In these labs we have a couple of amazing cost dashboards that can be found [here](https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/).
 If you would like to add your budget data into these dashboard please follow the below steps.
+Data must be collected and the crawler finished running before this query can be run.

-1. Ensure you have budget data in your athena table
+1. Ensure you have budget data in your Amazon Athena table

 2. Create a Amazon Athena View of this data to extract the relevant information.